kyverno/website/README.md

 ### Links

 In order to ensure that broken link detection works optimally as well as providing a way for users to find linked content when viewing the raw Markdown files on GitHub, links should be made using **relative paths to files** and not relative rendered paths.
+Following this method ensures not only pages can be found but anchor links are still valid.

 This is a good link: